Procida: A Guide to Visiting Italy’s Most Colorful Island

 Getting here can be done in one of two ways.
 You can either get a bus from the port to the cemetery (Line C1) or walk from the Port of Procida to the beach.
 It’s only a 20-minute walk and fairly easy.

 Pozzo Vecchio beach is well-known for hosting a few scenes from Massimo Troisi’s film Il Postino.
-Also, be mindful of the fact that there is only one private beach club here.
+There is a beach club down there, and it is worth the stop.

-Just like Pozzo Vecchio, Chiaia also has volcanic origins and dark sand, but the waters there are shallow and suitable for children.
+Just like Pozzo Vecchio, Chiaia also has volcanic origins and dark sand, but the waters there are shallow and suitable for children who want to swim!

 It’s one of the most well-known beaches in Procida, located on the island’s eastern shore.
 On the beach, you’ll find a free public area, two beach clubs, and a restaurant.

-Take Via dei Bagni from Piazza San Giacomo or Via Pizzaco from Piazza Olmo to the Chiaia beach, then descend the 182 steps that separate the street from the beach.
+To reach Chiaia, take Via dei Bagni from Piazza San Giacomo or Via Pizzaco from Piazza Olmo to Chiaia beach, then descend the 182 steps that separate the street from the beach.

-The path with stairs is also worth it as it grants you some stunning views of the colorful fishing village of Corricella and the Palazzo d’Avalos in Terra Murata, Procida’s oldest village as mentioned above.
+The path with stairs is also worth it as it gives you some stunning views of the colorful fishing village of Corricella and the Palazzo d’Avalos in Terra Murata, Procida’s oldest village (that I mentioned above).

-If easy accessibility is a priority for you, then Silurenza beach might be the best choice for you on Procida.
+If accessibility is a priority for you, then Silurenza beach might be the best choice on Procida.

 Apart from the accessibility advantage, the beach also has all of the amenities you’ll need for a pleasant day, including a restaurant with a delicious Italian menu.